Criticism of schooling: The corruption of children – Rousseau

 Jean-Jacques Rousseau wrote in his book Emile: or, On Education (first published in 1762) that all children are perfectly designed organisms, ready to learn from their surroundings so as to grow into virtuous adults, but due to the malign influence of corrupt society, they often fail to do so.
 Rousseau advocated an educational method which consisted of removing the child from society—for example, to a country home—and alternately conditioning them through changes to environment and setting traps and puzzles for them to solve or overcome.

 Rousseau was unusual in that he recognized and addressed the potential of a problem of legitimation for teaching.
-He advocated that adults always be truthful with children, and in particular that they never hide the fact that the basis for their authority in teaching was purely one of physical coercion: "I'm bigger than you."
+He advocated that adults always be truthful with children, and in particular that adults should declare the basis for their authority in teaching being one of physical coercion: "I'm bigger than you."
 Once children reached the age of reason, at about 12, they would be engaged as free individuals in the ongoing process of their own.

 Grading – Illich

 In Deschooling Society, Ivan Illich calls for the disestablishment of schools.
 He claims that schooling confuses teaching with learning, grades with education, diplomas with competence, attendance with attainment, and, especially, process with substance.
 He writes that schools do not reward real achievement, only processes.
 Schools inhibit a person's will and ability to self-learn, ultimately resulting in psychological impotence.
-He claims that forced schooling perverts the victims’ natural inclination to grow and learn and replaces it with the demand for instruction.
+He claims that forced schooling perverts the victims' natural inclination to grow and learn and replaces it with the demand for instruction.
 Further, the current model of schooling, replete with credentials, betrays the value of a self-taught individual.
 Moreover, institutionalized schooling seeks to quantify the unquantifiable – human growth.